satyadharjoshi/eb2_niw_application_exhibits/README.md

 1. You come prepared with specific questions
 2. You've reviewed this resource first
 3. You understand I'm a mentor, not a lawyer
-4. You pay the guidance forward someday
+4. You pay the guidance forward someday by helping someone

 ### **Available for:**
 - **Brief Questions**: Email or LinkedIn messages